bholeneha/Text_Classification/README.md

 ### Data Restructuring

 The 9000+ text files in the dataset were difficult to import from Amazon S3 and iterate over in the Google Colab notebook.
 Hence, the data was restructed into a dataframe using pandas library.
 A csv file was saved and uploaded to Amazon S3 for further analysis.
+The code for data restructuring can be found here: [Data Restructuring](Data Restructuring/Data_Restructuring_Code.ipynb)

 ## TECHNOLOGIES USED